cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/network/NetworkVm.rst

 .. java:constructor:: public NetworkVm(int id, long mipsCapacity, int numberOfPes)
    :outertype: NetworkVm

-   Creates a NetworkVm with 1024 MEGABYTE of RAM, 1000 Megabits/s of Bandwidth and 1024 MEGABYTE of Storage Size.
+   Creates a NetworkVm with 1024 MEGA of RAM, 1000 Megabits/s of Bandwidth and 1024 MEGA of Storage Size.
 To change these values, use the respective setters.
 While the Vm \ :java:ref:`is not created inside a Host <isCreated()>`\ , such values can be changed freely.

    :param id: unique ID of the VM
    :param mipsCapacity: the mips capacity of each Vm \ :java:ref:`Pe`\